 “You can’t handle the truth!” exclaims Colonel Nathan R. Jessup (USMC) in the legendary Hollywood cinematic drama A Few Good Men.
 Words of wisdom which will no doubt resonate throughout time despite their fictional origins, it’s also a message for the evangelical community on the Christian Right in light of the proliferation of communist propaganda inside the Western church.
 Uncomfortable parallels can be drawn between the threat that radical socialism poses to the traditional American values of liberty and freedom and those initially faced by the Russian people in the wake of the Bolshevik revolution; as a real life “Invasion of the Body Snatchers” scenario threatens to undermine our very way of life in the United States today.

 “And back in Russia, the communists had to fight for their own survival in a vicious civil war against supporters of the old regime,” explains PBS in the 2000 documentary titled, “Communism: The Promise and The Reality.”
-Rewinding the film in order to offer the reader some additional context, “the church was a challenge to the communists.”
+Stepping back to the future in order to offer the reader some additional context, “the church was a challenge to the communists.”

 Perhaps the understatement of the century considering exactly how the communists planned to overcome that challenge, “for millions of Russians it was still a source of strength and offered the only alternative system of beliefs.
 But the communists were atheists and sought to remove the challenge by abolishing the church.”